dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 it was the original (sort of: only if your program was well-defined).

-As part of this translation, compilers aggressively optimize code by replacing possibly large chunks with puportedly faster or smaller equivalants that behave "as if" they were the original.
+As part of this translation, compilers aggressively optimize code by replacing possibly large chunks with purportedly faster or smaller equivalents that behave "as if" they were the original.
 The compiler will frequently reorder operations or delete them (dead code removal) if it believes an external observer could not tell.
 A very small set of examples: